nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

-<div markdown="block" class="alert alert-warning">**:exclamation: This section contains important information that might require you to pay close attention.**
+<div markdown="block" class="alert alert-warning">**:exclamation: This section contains important information that requires you to pay close attention.**
 <br/><br/>
 If you don't understand something, don't worry!
 You can always read it again or refer to the help messages in our application.
 </div>